About the University

 Winning Awards and Accolades

-Eighty-one recipients of the Nobel Prize have been students, researchers, or faculty here.
+Eighty-nine recipients of the Nobel Prize have been students, researchers, or faculty here.
 Since 1979, 12 of Chicago’s faculty have been honored with the prize—three in physics, eight in economics, and one in literature.
 Our creative writers and scholars have recently won the Pulitzer prize, the National Medal of Science, the Grammy award, and the MacArthur Foundation “genius” grant, among other major awards.
 Even undergraduates have the opportunity to study with a Nobel laureate here.